 Views from inner to outer compartments

-At the opening of the museum of modern and contemporary in an Arab city, a proud local resident rushes the entrance only to nd that she is unable to proceed.
+At the opening of a museum of modern art in an Arab city, a proud local resident rushes the entrance only to find that she is unable to proceed.

-Was it her casual wear at an event announced as a black-tie a air?
+Was it her casual wear at an event announced as a black-tie affair?
 No.

-Was it the thugs who are shielding the ruling classes attending the event en masse to showcase their benevolence and re ned sensibilities who prevent her access?
+Was it the thugs who are shielding the ruling classes attending the event en masse to showcase their benevolence and refined sensibilities who prevent her access?
 No.

-On the spot, she turns to face the crowd and screams: “Damn thieves.
+On the spot, she turns to face the crowd and screams: “Be careful.
+Don’t go in.
 Nothing here to see.”

 Within seconds, she is removed from the site, beaten and sent to a psychiatric facility.

-e next day, a local newspaper’s headline announces: “Demented Woman Disturbs Opening: Claims Museum Walls Filled with Nothing.”
+The next day, a local newspaper’s headline announces: “Demented Woman Disturbs Opening: Claims Museum Walls Fake and Filled with Nothing.”